 The process of framing and building treehouse is almost completed.
 The last step could be installing railings at 36″ high and balusters at 4″ apart.
 You can even make a jig from a scraped piece of wood cut at 4″ to speed up the process.
 Also, make sure to space them evenly.
 Begin from the middle and screw all the baluster tops using the jig for ideal spacing.
 Then, you need to go back and level the central piece to screw in all the bottoms.

 We know everyone has different requirements and hence processes exactly the same for everyone.
-But if you follow steps of framing and building Treehouse keeping your requirements in mind, you will be able to build a treehouse for yourself.
+But if you follow steps of framing and building Treehouse keeping your requirements in mind, you will be able to build a treehouse with a bridge for yourself.